espruino/BangleApps/apps/notanalog/README.md

 mode, but widgets are still loaded in background.

 ## Other Features
 - Set a timer - simply touch top (+5min.) or bottom (-5 min.).
-This only works if "alarm" is installed.
+This only works if "sched" is installed.
 - If the weather is available through the weather app, the outside temp. will be shown.
 - Sleep modus at midnight to save more battery (no minute updates).
 - Icons for charging and GPS.